Charles Bean: The Australian Historical Mission

-In February–March 1919, on his homeward journey, Bean led a group of eight Australians including artist George Lambert and photographer Hubert Wilkins on a visit to Gallipoli.
+In February–March 1919, on his homeward journey, Bean led a group of eight Australians including artist George Lambert, photographer Hubert Wilkins, and scribe John Balfour on a visit to Gallipoli.
 The aim of the group, the Australian Historical Mission, was to carry out research on the battlefields of the 1915 Anzac campaign; create new works of art and photographs to help convey the story of the trauma and tragedy; collect sacred relics; discuss a plan for the Gallipoli war graves, and to obtain from the Turks their story of the fighting.
+The mission was the subject of Bean's Gallipoli Mission (1952), but he gave a good summary of its scope in a contemporary newspaper interview.

 Bean returned to Australia in May 1919 after an absence of four and a half years.

 The Official History of Australia in the War of 1914–1918

-With a small staff, Bean took up his appointment as official historian in 1919, based first in the rural setting of Tuggeranong homestead, near the then unbuilt Federal Capital, Canberra, and later at Victoria Barracks in Sydney.
+With a small staff, Bean took up his appointment as official historian in 1919, based first in the rural setting of Tuggeranong homestead, near the then unbuilt Federal Capital, Canberra, and later at Victoria Barracks, Sydney.
 The central stipulation that Bean laid down when he became official historian was that the history was to be free from government censorship, though he had to yield when the Australian Commonwealth Naval Board insisted on removing critical passages from Volume IX, A. W. Jose's The Royal Australian Navy.

 In 1916, the British War Cabinet had agreed to grant Dominion official historians access to the war diaries of all British Army units fighting on either side of a Dominion unit, as well as all headquarters that issued orders to Dominion units, including the GHQ of the British Expeditionary Force.
 By the end of the war, the Committee of Imperial Defence (CID) was less than willing to divulge this information, possibly fearing it would be used to criticise the conduct of the war.
 It took six years of persistence before Bean was allowed access and a further three years for a clerk to make copies of the enormous quantity of documents.
 Bean therefore had available to him resources that were denied to all British historians who were not associated with the Historical Section of the CID.

 Bean was unwilling to compromise his values for personal gain or political expediency.
 He was not influenced by suggestions and criticism from British official historian, Sir James Edmonds, about the direction of his work.
 Edmonds reported to the CID that, "The general tone of Bean's narrative is deplorable from the Imperial standpoint."
 For his stance, it is likely that Bean was denied decorations from King George V, despite being recommended on two occasions during the war by the commander of the Australian Corps.
 Many years later when he was offered a knighthood, he declined.